wsldl-pg/ArchW-docs/Install-Certificate.md

+---
+title: Install Certificate for AppX
+parent: "How to Setup"
+#nav_order:
+---

+# Install Certificate for AppX
 ArchWSL is a program not approved by Microsoft.

 To use the ArchWSL of appx version, you will need to install a code signing certificate manually.